jake-87/blog/content/blog/debruijn-explanation.md

 - Abstract Binding Trees
 - Co-de Bruijn indices

 As you can see, there are many approaches!
-Jesper Cockx has an excellent summary of almost all of these, which can be found <a href="https://jesper.sikanda.be/posts/1001-syntax-representations.html">here.</a> Notably, many are intended for formalization efforts rather than for computational means.
+Jesper Cockx has an excellent summary of almost all of these, which can be found <a href="https://jesper.sikanda.be/posts/1001-syntax-representations.html">here.</a> Notably, many are intended for formalization efforts rather than for computational usage.

 [^1]: Technically, this is not actually needed.
 It is sufficient to keep track of everything and rename only names that would overlap.
 See <a href="https://www.microsoft.com/en-us/research/wp-content/uploads/2002/07/inline.pdf">here</a> for more.